utekos-brand/ebm/binet-field_binet-field-the-long-and-the-short-of-it.md

 Les Binet, Head of Effectiveness, adam\&eve DDB
 Peter Field, Marketing Consultant

-\[Image: A close-up photograph of a person's hand holding a small, dark, shiny object between their thumb and index finger.
-The background is a blurry, light-colored surface.]

 “Long-term results cannot be achieved by piling short-term results on short-term results.”
 Peter Drucker, Post-Capitalist Society, 1993.

-\[Image: A close-up photograph of a person's hand holding a small, dark, shiny object between their thumb and index finger.
-The background is a blurry, light-colored surface.]

 ### [About the authors](#about-the-authors)

 - Les Binet, Head of Effectiveness, adam\&eve DDB

-\[Image: Les Binet]

 Having read Physics at Oxford, Les took an M. Phil. in Artificial Intelligence at Edinburgh University.
 His research there focused on the use of computer models to study the way human beings process language.
 In 1987, he joined the Account Planning department at BMP (now adam\&eve DDB), where he turned his modelling skills to the problem of measuring the effects of advertising.